whatsapp-api-js - v5.2.0

 The fetch response

-• Send the same Whatsapp message to multiple phone numbers.
+• Send a Whatsapp message to multiple phone numbers.

 In order to avoid reaching the API rate limit, this method will send the messages in batches of 50 per second by default, but this can be changed using the batch_size and delay parameters.